JioBautista/my-fitness-plus/README.md

 - Work on nutrition component and start looking for nutrition API [Not complete]

 01/25/2024
-- IMPORTANT complete programs component
+- IMPORTANT complete programs component [Complete]
-- Create a footer
+- Create a footer [Complete]
+- Finish modal box [Complete]